Andriy-Sydorenko/justeat_api_retrieve/README.md

 # Retrieving info of British restaurants by postcode

-*Python package that allows to extract information about restaurants in Britain url.*
+*Python package that allows to extract information about restaurants in Britain by url.*

 ## Usage